 Kent received his medical degree from the University of California, San Francisco, where he also completed his surgical internship and residency.
 He was a research fellow in vascular surgery at Brigham and Women’s Hospital and completed an endovascular fellowship at the Cleveland Clinic.

 Dr. Kent has been a funded investigator for more than 25 years.
 His lab investigates the molecular and cellular mechanisms underlying vascular disease with the goal of identifying new therapeutic targets.
 Dr. Kent holds multiple patents for novel therapeutic approaches to treat vascular diseases.
 His research interests include stem cell drug delivery, tissue engineering and outcomes research.
 He has received both federal and industry-sponsored research funding and is the principal investigator for a T-32 Research Training Grant and a T-35 Medical Student Research Training Grant.
-He was previously the Chair of the Bioengineering, Technology and Surgical Sciences Study Section for the National Heart, Lung and Blood Institute of the NIH.
+He was previously the chair of the Bioengineering, Technology and Surgical Sciences Study Section, Center for Scientific Review, National Institutes of Health.